joshbegley/nyt-latest/README.md

 `Entries for the week of May 1, 2023.`\
 https://nytimes.com/2023/05/08/crosswords/spelling-bee-fanatic.html?searchResultPosition=2

-**Suns Owner Sells a Flop as Phoenix Evens Series With Nuggets**\
+**Suns Owner Sells a Flop as Phoenix Evens Series With Denver**\
-`Nikola Jokic was issued a technical foul, but wasn’t ejected, when he briefly tangled with Mat Ishbia on the sideline.`\
+`Nikola Jokic was issued a technical foul, but wasn’t ejected, when he briefly tangled with the owner Mat Ishbia on the sideline.`\
 https://nytimes.com/2023/05/08/sports/basketball/nikola-jokic-mat-ishbia-nuggets-suns.html?searchResultPosition=3

 **‘Succession’ Season 4, Episode 7 Recap: The Scorpion and the Scorpion**\